Sara Duterte: Policies

-Duterte promoted the city as a tourism and investment destination, introducing the "Davao: Life is Here" tagline to market the city in 2011.
-During her second stint as mayor, Duterte initiated Byaheng DO30, consisting of 30 projects addressing ten priority sectors which include "education, health, poverty alleviation, infrastructure development, solid waste management and environment, agriculture, investment and tourism, traffic and transport management, disaster risk reduction and management and peace and order".

-Duterte established the Peace 911 program to address the local communist rebellion through a "human-centered" approach, bringing several government services to far-flung areas.
+During her second stint as mayor, Duterte initiated Byaheng DO30, consisting of 30 projects addressing ten priority sectors which include "education, health, poverty alleviation, infrastructure development, solid waste management and environment, agriculture, investment and tourism, traffic and transport management, disaster risk reduction and management, and peace and order".
+Duterte also established the Peace 911 program to address the local communist rebellion through a "human-centered" approach, bringing several government services to far-flung areas.
 The program was first implemented in the Paquibato district before being expanded to other barangays.
 Her administration also established the Kean Gabriel Hotline for reporting child abuse anonymously.

 As Davao City mayor, Duterte garnered an approval rating of 93% according to an independent survey by the RP-Mission and Development Foundation, exceeding her father's highest approval rating when he was mayor at 86% in 2010, and getting the highest rating throughout the country.

 COVID-19 pandemic response

 In early 2020, the COVID-19 pandemic reached the city.
 In response, Duterte created a city task force for COVID-19 and other public health emergencies and instituted several measures to limit the spread of the disease and address the crisis.
 The city government cancelled several citywide events, ordered the closure of several establishments, and restricted travel and movement in the city.
 To aid residents affected by the restrictions, the local government provided food packs; most of the city's Bayanihan grant was spent on the purchase of food packs distributed to the city's barangays and for medical workers.
 Travel restrictions were eased as the number of cases lowered.
 The local government also established COVID-19 testing centers and isolation facilities.
 Her administration also oversaw the city's COVID-19 vaccination program when the national government began its vaccination program in early 2021.